 The importance of the Scotian Slope/Shelf Break (EBSA 31) for whales and leatherback turtles is uncertain, however their presence has been observed and it is likely that these species are transiting this area during the summer months.
+Sea turtles have also been documented migrating within the area during September and October.
 As mentioned in Section 5.1.1.1, turtles may become entangled in seismic gear.
 As seabirds do not appear to be affected by seismic surveys (refer to Section 5.1.1.1), this activity is not likely to affect any Special Areas containing seabirds.